anthonybui1/thai-website/README.md

 # Titaya's Thai

 ## Description

 This website is a mock-up for the restaurant Titaya's in Austin, TX.
 It allows the user to browse the current menu and specials while providing a redirect to ChowNow for ordering services.

 ## Technologies

+- React
+- Tailwind
 - HTML
-- CSS
-- Tailwind
-- React

 ## Installation

 Enter your project directory

 `cd project-directory`